xiix0/scam/README.md

-Tomorrow will be cancelled due to lack of interest.
+You will obey or molten silver will be poured into your ears.